front-commerce/developers.front-commerce.com/source/docs/magento1/installation.md

   +    <frontcommerce_secret_key>{REPLACE_ME_BY_STRING_VALUE}</frontcommerce_secret_key>
       // ...
   ```
+11. **Clean Magento cache**

 ## Ensure it works
-Once this is done, your should be good to go.
+Once this is done, all the checks should be green in your installer checker and you should be good to go.
 You can check that the guest permissions are correctly configured by accessing this URL:

 `{MAGENTO_BASE_URL}/api/rest/frontcommerce/urls/match?urls[0]=/about-magento-demo-store`

 ## Frequent errors
-- URL Rewrite : Entry point of API is file `api.php` for work, you need to have the next rules :
+- URL Rewrite: the entry point of the API is the file `api.php`.
+In order to work, you need to have the following rules :
-    `RewriteRule ^api/rest api.php?type=rest [QSA,L]`
+    - for Apache in an `.htaccess`: `RewriteRule ^api/rest api.php?type=rest [QSA,L]`
-    by default is it on your `.htaccess` file.
-If you use `Nginx` you can add following rule :
+    - for Nginx in config server:
     ```
     location /api {
         rewrite ^/api/rest /api.php?type=rest last;
         rewrite ^/api/v2_soap /api.php?type=v2_soap last;
         rewrite ^/api/soap /api.php?type=soap last;
     }
     ```